 King’s Arms – The King’s Arms is a student favourite with long wooden benches on wood floors.
 The ales are good, and the service is quick.
 The two high-backed chairs by the windows overlooking Holywell Street have been used by many great minds devising the next big discovery.

-12 – PICNIC OR SWIM AT PORT MEADOW
+12. PICNIC OR SWIM AT PORT MEADOW

 Port Meadow is an ancient grazing land that allegedly has not been ploughed for 4,000 years.
 It’s a grazing area for horses and cattle, and a haven for wildflowers and birdlife attracted to the river that runs along its boundary.

 On a summer’s day, it’s a fantastic spot to picnic just 25 minutes’ walk from the centre of Oxford.
 Bring your gear and jump in the river for a wild swim.
-Take a long quiet paddle out from the banks, or join the kids leaping in from the bridge where the river meets the Castle Mill Stream.

 At the end of the day, head to the Trout Inn, beautifully set by the drifting waters of the river, or to The Perch, the 17th-century pub tucked into the village of Binsey.

-13 – SEE OXFORD CASTLE & PRISON
+13. SEE OXFORD CASTLE & PRISON

 Oxford Castle is a partly ruined mediaeval castle just outside the centre of Oxford.
-The Norman building was destroyed in the English Civil War but bizarrely the St George’s Tower that remains is believed to be a watchtower from much earlier Saxon times.
+The Norman building was destroyed in the English Civil War but the St George’s Tower that remains is believed to be a watchtower from much earlier Saxon times.

 The remnants of the rest of the castle became a prison in 1785 which was redeveloped as a visitor attraction in 1996.
 Today, Oxford Castle & Prison displays over 1,000 years of history.